jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

 Then the model is trained to output a probability distribution over the passage words whether they are start (or end) of the answer.
 <p align="center">
     <img src="images/squadbert.jpeg" alt="" class="figure-img img-fluid" alt="Responsive image" style="margin:20px" width="500px">
     <br>Figure 1.
 An example of using cross attention for reading comprehension using BERT.
-    <br>Image credit: <a href="https://arxiv.org/abs/1810.04805">Devlin et al., 2019</a>
+Image credit: <a href="https://arxiv.org/abs/1810.04805">Devlin et al., 2019</a>.
 </p>

 But, imagine that we are not given a particular passage but want to read every single Wikipedia passage to find an answer for a question (this is basically what <a href='https://aclanthology.org/2020.acl-tutorials.8.pdf'><em>open-domain question answering</em></a> aims to do).